 - The thicker the skin of the lemon, the longer to it will take to preserve.
 Meyer lemons are best in the States as they are sweeter and thin skinned.
 I can usually get about 3 more lemons squeezed in after the initial 5 day process.

-- You must use sea salt, not table salt, as table salt is too harsh.
+- You must use sea salt or kosher salt, not table salt, as table salt is too harsh.

 - NUTRITION is for 1 lemon: Calories 6kcal, Sodium 200mg, Potassium 6mg, Vitamin C 2.9mg